stjohncj/RESTRack/README.markdown

 the web developer a good application space for developing JSON and XML services.

 Rails 3 instantiates approximately 80K more objects than RESTRack to do a hello world or nothing type response with the default setup.
-Trimming Rails down to just ActionController, by eliminating ActiveRecord, ActionMailer, and ActiveResource, it still instantiates over 47K more objects than RESTRack.
+Trimming Rails down by eliminating ActiveRecord, ActionMailer, and ActiveResource, it still instantiates over 47K more objects than RESTRack.

 ## CLI Usage: